About Slovakia

 VISAS

-Slovakia is part of the Schengen area, and allows visa-free entry to all EU citizens.
-For more information about visas, please consult the Slovak Foreign Ministry's website.
+Slovakia is part of the Schengen area and allows visa-free entry to all EU citizens.
+For more information about visas, please consult the Ministry of Foreign and European Affairs of the Slovak Republic´s website at the Visa and Services section.

 PLEASE NOTE: It is not possible to obtain an entry visa upon an arrival at Bratislava Airport or any other port of entry to Slovakia.
 Please contact the nearest Slovak Embassy for visa information